Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much will my telemarketing bond cost in Arizona?

 The exact amount Arizona telemarketers will pay for a surety bond depends on their credit report and other financial credentials.
-If an applicant’s credit score is 680 or higher they can expect the cost to be about 1% of the total bond amount.

 The Arizona Secretary of State requires that all telephone solicitors post a bond in the amount of $100,000.

 Ready to connect with an expert surety specialist?
 Submit a bond request or give us a call at 1 (800) 308-4358.

 If you’re ready to be bonded, just give SuretyBonds.com a call today at 1 (800) 308-4358 or fill out our online bond request form.

 Why do I need this bond?

 Arizona telephone solicitation surety bonds ensure that principals (telephone solicitors) will obey all laws and regulations stated within the Arizona Revised Statutes, Title 44.
 Unlawful acts according to this document include:

 - deceiving any customer through fraud, misrepresentation or omission of facts

 - charging or receiving money before services are complete

 - using caller ID block when contacting customers